jbawt/CanadaBlinds/planning/README.md

 - User can visit home-page/about/how-to/products from nav
 - User can select product and customize with provided options
 - User can add to cart
+- User can change quantity in cart
-- User can see cart and pay
+- User can see cart and "pay"
 - User can see order go through
-- User can change quantity in cart

 ## Stretch